wondering-packet/learning-vault/Git/Exercises/002 - Merging branch.md

 | * 458eafb main: readme.md
 |/
 * 4097e98 new repo for IaC

+# performing merge; notice there is no mention of "fast-forward"
 git merge feature/login
 Merge made by the 'ort' strategy.
 login.md | 1 +